 The interesting thing was that I had some on Easter Sunday, and while I enjoyed them, their appeal wasn’t near what it was before Lent.

-The next year, I gave Diet Coke, and on March 11, 1994 I gave up cigarettes.
+The next year, I gave up Diet Coke, and in 1994 I gave up cigarettes.

 I truly believe that the practice of the years before helped me successfully get those cigarettes out of my life because it was one of the most difficult things I ever did and is still one of my proudest accomplishments.

-Everything I gave up lost its power over my life, and over two decades later I am still in awe of the power of it.
+Everything I gave up lost its power over my life, and three decades later I am still in awe of the power of it.

 Taking Spiritual Spring Cleaning to the next level

-In recent years, several people I know have taken the concept of fasting and eliminating certain foods during fasting times to the next level.
+In recent years, several people I know have taken the concept of fasting and eliminating certain foods to the next level.